ten-protocol/go-ten/design/fast_finality.md

   * The sequencer is incentivised to hard-finalise transactions in the same order they are soft-finalised
   * The sequencer is not able to "rewrite history" (or is strongly disincentivised from doing so), even for soft-final transactions
+  * Soft finality does not break the mechanism used by some smart contracts (e.g. SushiSwap) of using `block.number` as a rudimentary clock
 * Censorship resistance
   * End-users have a mechanism to force the sequencer to include their transactions (possibly at higher cost and slower finality)